Sovereign by design, not by certificate.

 Prove it

-Generate a signed key-custody report with one command.
-Aligns with SecNumCloud 3.2, BSI C5:2026, ANSSI-BSI joint declaration, and EDPB Recommendations 01/2020 Use Case 2.
+Run one command.
+You get a signed report on who holds every key.
+It satisfies the main EU rules: SecNumCloud 3.2, BSI C5:2026, the ANSSI-BSI joint declaration, and EDPB Recommendations 01/2020 Use Case 2.

 Why data residency is not data sovereignty

-A US-jurisdictional provider can store your data in Frankfurt and still be compelled by US courts to disclose it.
-Rediacc's architecture removes the compulsion vector entirely: there are no keys to hand over, and no call-home channel to intercept.
+A US-owned provider can keep your data in Frankfurt and still be forced by US courts to give it up.
+Our setup removes that risk at the root.
+There are no keys for us to hand over.
+There is no phone-home channel to tap.

 What you get